Jon Langford: Solo, Skull Orchard, etc.

-Four Lost Souls was a collaboration between Langford, John Szymanski, Tawny Newsome and Bethany Thomas.
+"Four Lost Souls" was a collaboration between Langford, John Szymanski, Tawny Newsome and Bethany Thomas.
 Their eponymous debut album was produced by Norbert Putnam and released in 2017, followed by live performances.

+"Jon Langford & The Bright Shiners", with Tamineh Gueramy (fiddle), Alice Spencer (Mellotron), and John Szymanski (guitar) - and all on vocals - was formed circa 2022.
+By 2024 they were touring occasionally around the US and in the UK.
+They released an album in 2024.

 Aside from the above-mentioned bands, Langford has performed with many different musicians over the years, but his most constant live collaborator has been singer and fellow Mekon Sally Timms, ever since they both moved to Chicago.
-As of 2022, they continue to collaborate on various recording and performance projects.
+As of 2024, they continue to collaborate on various recording and performance projects.

 Langford, with and without Timms, has often performed his own and others' songs accompanied by a lead guitar player.
 Circa 2000, session guitarist John Rice, formerly of Chicago country music band the Sundowners, often joined Langford live around Chicago.
-From 2015 into 2022, John Szymanski has regularly been Langford's lead guitarist.
+From 2015 into 2024, John Szymanski has regularly been Langford's lead guitarist.
 For louder performances in and near Chicago in the 21st century, Langford has often added bassist Alan Doughty and drummer Dan Massey, calling this aggregation first "Jon Langford & 3 Blokes" (2018-2021) and then "Jon Langford and His Fancy Men" (2021+).
-Langford has sometimes graced various other ad hoc groups with particular names, such as "Jon Langford and the Sturdy Nelsons" (2018), "Jon Langford & the Far Forlorn" (circa 2015 through at least 2021, in Austin, Texas), "Jon Langford and the Six Proud Walkers" (2000-2001), "Lost in America Tour Band" (2003), "The One Day Band" (2002), and "Jon Langford’s Hillbilly Lovechild" (2019, 1994).
+Langford has sometimes graced various other ad hoc groups with particular names, such as "Jon Langford and the Sturdy Nelsons" (2018); "Jon Langford & the Far Forlorn" (circa 2015 through at least 2023, in Austin, Texas), "Jon Langford and the Six Proud Walkers" (2000-2001), "Lost in America Tour Band" (2003), "The One Day Band" (2002), and "Jon Langford’s Hillbilly Lovechild" (2019, 1994).

 Langford has brought a band to nearly every annual Hardly Strictly Bluegrass festival, in San Francisco, in the 21st century.